 - (9) Councillors Carden and Robins whilst prepared to support the officer recommendation had some concerns in relation to the possible impact of additional parking and traffic movements as issues relating to displaced parking and potential near miss accidents were often raised with them by their residents.
-They hoped that the situation would be monitored. - (10) Councillor Gilbey echoed those concerns whilst welcoming the fact that 32 additional jobs would be created and seeking confirmation regarding the number of jobs generated by the previous use. - (11) Councillor C Theobald stated that she was pleased that the existing showroom was doing well and that she considered that these proposals would tidy up an untidy site. - (12) A vote was taken and on a vote of 11 with 1 abstention planning permission was granted.
+They hoped that the situation would be monitored. - (10) Councillor Gilbey echoed those concerns whilst welcoming the fact that 32 additional jobs would be created and seeking confirmation regarding the number of jobs generated by the previous use. - (11) A vote was taken and on a vote of 11 with 1 abstention planning permission was granted.